Activist Choreographies of Care

 Open studios, screenings, workshops, readings, and discussions with pIAR alumni, Jasmin Rolli, Austin Nortey, Kwame Brenyah, Mawuenya Amudzi, and guests.
 In German and English.

-Film evening with short films by artists and activists from the pIAR network.
-In English.
+19:00 Film screening with films by artists and activists affiliated with pIAR

 Saturday, April 26, 5 pm

-Love fEAST Dinner with Ghanaian food, concert by Angel Maxine, music performance by Kwame Brenyah, DJs.
-In German and English.
+A celebration with a concert by Angel Maxine, music performance by Kwame Brenyah, DJ AKUAKU, guests, Love and Ghanaian food

 Saturday, May 3, 3 pm (German) and 4 pm (English)